Welcome to the MRWA & Veolia Community Fund 2023-2024

-Complete the on-line application form below, in APPLY.
+Complete the online application form below, in APPLY NOW.
 You will register a log-in for your application, which you can then use if you wish to return to your application before submitting your completed submission.

 3.What is a waste prevention, reuse and recycling project?

-Waste prevention: includes actions that reduces the amount of waste created by changing people’s behaviour.
+Waste prevention: includes actions that reduce the amount of waste created by changing people’s behaviour.

 Reuse: includes repairing, upcycling or cleaning activities that allow items to be reused for the same purpose as it was originally intended.

-Recycling: is when materials are collected and sent to Organisations that reprocess the material into new products.
+Recycling: when materials are collected and sent to organisations that reprocess the material into new products.

-Your project should address at least one of four key priority household waste materials; Food, Furniture, Textiles and WEEE (Waste Electrical, Electronic Equipment) Successful applicants will have identified how their project focus’ on the prevention, reuse or recycling of at least one of these key priority materials.
+Your project should address at least one of four key priority household waste materials: Food, Furniture, Textiles and WEEE (Waste Electrical, Electronic Equipment).
+Successful applicants will have identified how their project focuses on the prevention, reuse or recycling of at least one of these key priority materials.

 - Food: Food waste can be prevented by providing people with training, skills, and knowledge to improve their food shopping and storage habits and by improving portion control.